Hithesh2399/chrome-extension-user-interface-/README.md

 Feel free to suggest new commands for Omni by [making an issue](https://github.com/alyssaxuu/omni/issues/new).

-## Self-hosting Omni
-You can run Omni locally without having to install it from the Chrome Store or from Firefox Add-ons.

 ### Installing on Chrome

 1. Download the code.
 In the web version of GitHub, you can do that by clicking the green "Code" button, and then "Download ZIP".
 2. Go to chrome://extensions/ in your browser, and [enable developer mode](https://developer.chrome.com/docs/extensions/mv2/faq/#:~:text=You%20can%20start%20by%20turning,a%20packaged%20extension%2C%20and%20more.).
-3. Drag the [src folder](https://github.com/alyssaxuu/omni/tree/master/src) (make sure it's a folder and not a ZIP file, so unzip first), or click on the "Load unpacked" button and locate the folder.
+3. Drag the [src folder](https:/) (make sure it's a folder and not a ZIP file, so unzip first), or click on the "Load unpacked" button and locate the folder.
-4. That's it, you will now be able to use Omni locally.
+4. That's it, you will now be able to use SPOTLIGHT locally.

 ### Installing on Firefox

 1. Download the code.
 In the web version of GitHub, you can do that by clicking the green "Code" button, and then "Download ZIP".
 2. Open the about:debugging page in your browser, click the "This Firefox" option.
 3. Click the "Load Temporary Add-on" button, and select any file inside the [firefox folder](https://github.com/alyssaxuu/omni/tree/master/firefox)
-4. That's it, you will now be able to use Omni locally.
+4. That's it, you will now be able to use SPOTLIGHT locally.

 ## Libraries used